Doxepin use while Breastfeeding

-Because of its sedating potential, active metabolite, presence in infant serum, two reports of adverse effects in breastfed infants, and only one report of use without apparent adverse reactions, doxepin is a poor choice and other agents may be preferred, especially while nursing a newborn or preterm infant.
-If doxepin is required by the mother of an older infant, it may not a reason to discontinue breastfeeding, but the infant should be monitored carefully for excessive sedation, and adequate weight gain.
+Because of its sedating potential, active metabolite, presence in infant serum, two reports of adverse effects in breastfed infants, and only one report of use without apparent adverse reactions, doxepin is a poor choice and other agents are preferred, especially while nursing a newborn or preterm infant.
+A safety scoring system finds doxepin to be not recommended during breastfeeding.

 Maternal use of topical doxepin cream is unlikely to pose a problem for a breastfed infant as long as it is applied away from the breasts so that the infant cannot ingest the drug directly.

 Doxepin is metabolized to N-desmethyldoxepin which has antidepressant activity equal to that of doxepin.